New York City Schools with Management Programs

 New York City area students who wish to explore management and business careers have several educational options in and near the city.
 Degrees awarded in management and related areas range from associate's to master's degrees.
 Some programs are in business administration and offer areas of concentration in management areas, such as human resources or small business management.

 One community college and one university situated in New York City and their management degree programs are discussed below.
 Find out what degrees can be earned and what courses are required at each level of study.
-Learn facts about each school by studying the table provided at the end of this article.

 - CUNY Borough of Manhattan Community College is based in downtown New York City.
 The college offers two associate degree programs in business management.